stablekernel/aqueduct/source/docs/tut/executing-queries.md

 1. The `@Bind.post()` metadata indicates this method responds to `POST`.
 2. We've routed both `/questions` and `/questions/:index` to this controller.
-2. There are no path variable bindings, so it is expected that path variable `index` is null, i.e. `/questions`.
+2. There are no path variable bindings, so the path variable `index` must be null, i.e. `/questions`.

 An instance of `Question` will be passed to us as an argument.
-Its `description` will be set to the value of a `description` key in the JSON request body.
-So, if we made the following request:
+Its properties will be set to values from the JSON request body because of the `@HTTPBody()` binding.
+So, if we made the following request, the value of `question.description` would be `What is 10+10?` (its `index` would be `null`):

 ```
 POST /questions HTTP/1.1